Global-Water-Security-Center/ClimateDataProcessingPipelines/README.md

      - `Pipeline`: This folder contains the actual scripts.
 The scripts are essential for converting complex NetCDF climate data into a more accessible table format, facilitating further analysis.
      - `Datasets`: **Place** your climate data files in this folder.
 It is set up to store datasets that the scripts in the folder will process
 - `Python_pipelines`:
+  - `cmip6_data_download`: This folder contains the Python script cmip6_climate_data.py, which contains the function for downloading climate data from the CMIP6 dataset.
+This script is designed to interface with the THREDDS Data Server, allowing users to specify parameters like climate model, timeframe, ensemble member, and desired climate variables, along with a year range for focused data retrieval.
+The folder may also include a README file providing detailed instructions and information about the usage and features of the script.
+[Link to cmip6_climate_data.py]()
+      - `Pipeline` : This folder contains the actual Python script

 ### Prerequisites for R pipelines